 Japan's Population Is In Rapid Decline

-Japan's birthrate has dropped to a historic level, the lowest since data-gathering began in 1899.
+Japan's birthrate has dropped to a historic level, the lowest since data gathering began in 1899.

 That's what The Japan Times has reported, citing government figures released Friday.